facebook/IT-CPE/chef/cookbooks/cpe_munki/README.md

 Advanced Example:

-**Note: You must have a Munki server setup and all packages you add to this attribute must be available in the node's Munki catalog**
+**Note: You must have a Munki server setup and all packages you add to this attribute must be available in the node's catalogs**

 **Add `managed_installs` using a local manifest**